Enthiran: Legacy

 On Rajinikanth's 64th birthday, an agency named Minimal Kollywood Posters designed posters of Rajinikanth's films, in which the Minion characters from the Despicable Me franchise are dressed as Rajinikanth.
 The digital art was hand drawn on a digital pad by Gautham Raj.
 One of the posters depicted a mutated Minion, reminiscent of Chitti's "villain robot" look in Enthiran.
 In March 2015, Kamath, in his review of the science fiction film Chappie, compared its eponymous lead character to Chitti in terms of learning human emotions.
-While promoting Avengers: Endgame in India director Joe Russo, said that the sequence in Enthiran where numerous clones of Chitti come together to form a giant python inspired a similar scene in Avengers: Infinity War's predecessor Age of Ultron (2015) where the titular antagonist, Ultron and his clones come together to form a gigantic version of himself, but that the scene was cut from the final version of the film to accommodate its runtime.
+While promoting Avengers: Endgame in India, co-director Joe Russo said that the sequence in Enthiran where numerous clones of Chitti come together to form a giant python inspired a similar scene in Avengers: Infinity War's predecessor Age of Ultron (2015) where Ultron and his clones come together to form a gigantic version of himself, but that the scene was cut from the final version of the film to accommodate its runtime.

-Standalone sequel
+Sequel

 In September 2015, writer B. Jeyamohan announced that the pre-production stage of a standalone sequel to Enthiran was "going on in full swing" and that principal photography would commence once Rajinikanth finished filming for Kabali, by the end of that year.
 Nirav Shah would be the cinematographer and A. R. Rahman would return as music director, while Muthuraj would handle the art direction.
-The sequel would be shot in 3D, unlike its predecessor which was shot in 2D and converted to 3D in post-production.
-Titled 2.0, the film entered production in December 2015 and was released worldwide on 29 November 2018 in Tamil, Telugu and Hindi languages.
+Titled 2.0, the film entered production in December 2015 and was released worldwide on 29 November 2018.
 Rajinikanth reprised his roles as Vaseegaran and Chitti, with the additional cast played by Akshay Kumar and Amy Jackson.